Body Friendly Design The Principles of Kitchen Ergonomics

 Countertop models take up too much valuable countertop space.
 Under-cabinet units must be small to fit under wall cabinets, ending up too small to be fully useful.

-The best solution so far is the under-counter pull-out microwave-drawer.
+The best solution so far is the under-counter pull-out drawer microwave.
 The appliance provides superb access by placing the microwave right at the most convenient height.
 It can even be installed under a cooktop.

 Ergonomic Wall Cabinets